-Bricklayers is the role in top demand in the UK, with an estimated shortage of 15,000 people in the industry.
-As the government is planning for the construction of 300,000 new homes in England every year, the demand for bricklayers has never been as high as now, and is not planned to reduce any time soon.
+Bricklayers are the role in top demand in the UK, with an estimated shortage of 15,000 people in the industry.
+As the government is planning for the construction of 300,000 new homes in England every year, the demand for bricklayers has never been as high as now and is not planned to reduce any time soon.

 There are 3 main ways to become a bricklayer — you can either follow a college course, an apprenticeship or on-the-job training.